Eric Lorberer (he/him)

 Eric holds a B.A. in English Literature and Humanities from Washington College and an M.F.A. in Creative Writing from the University of Massachusetts, Amherst.
 He has published poems, essays, and criticism in numerous magazines and has been awarded a SASE/Jerome Fellowship for his writing.
 As the editor of Rain Taxi Review of Books, he is responsible for the voice and style that has brought the magazine widespread acclaim.
-Lorberer also is the director of the Twin Cities Book Festival, has served as a panelist for the National Endowment for the Arts, and speaks at conferences and literary festivals around the country as an advocate for independent publishing and literary culture.
+Lorberer is also the director of the Twin Cities Book Festival, has served as a panelist for the National Endowment for the Arts, and speaks at conferences and literary festivals around the country as an advocate for independent publishing and literary culture.

 Kelly graduated from the University of Denver with dual degrees in Mass Communications and English.
 She earned her M.F.A. from the University of Massachusetts, Amherst, in Poetry.
 She is the author of Strappado for the Devil, a chapbook published by Etherdome Press.
 Kelly is the Art Director/Business Manager for Rain Taxi and, as such, is responsible for the design and layout of the magazine, chapbooks, and promotional materials, as well as the day-to-day business operations.